Blocks

 Constant blocks are used quite often and in numerical simulation we would expect it to be a real constant in the program, which means it won't allocate new memory when we try to get its matrix for several times, and it won't change with parameters.

-If you want to use other data type like ComplexF32
+If you want to use other data type like ComplexF32, you could directly call Rand(ComplexF32), which will create a new instance with data type ComplexF32.

 But remember this won't bind the matrix, it only binds the matrix you give